September 10, 2014

 Sabi Space System Is the Perfect Baby Boomer Bathroom

-Designed by MAP Project Office, the new system of products creates a sleek bathroom solution that plays both to millennials and the aging.
+The Sabi Space system is a sleek bathroom solution that plays both to millennials and the aging.

 All images courtesy Sabi